oeaw-ministerratsprotokolle/mp-edition-data/README.md

 This release includes the following recently published volumes

-- CMR II (ed. by Thomas Kletečka and Richard Lein)
+- CMR II (ed. by Thomas Kletečka and Richard Lein), now also with `tei:pb/@facs` references to burnt material
 - CMR III/1 (ed. by Klaus Koch)
 - CMR VIII/1 (ed. by Wladimir Fischer-Nebmaier @sviatoplok)